 Lewis Wallace was born in Brookville, Indiana on April 10, 1827.
 He was the second of four sons of David Wallace and Esther French Test Wallace.
 Lew Wallace’s father was a graduate of the United States Military Academy, the sixth Governor of Indiana, and a United States Congressman.
 Wallace’s mother died a few months after Wallace’s seventh birthday.
 Two years later, his father married Zerelda Gray Sanders Wallace, who raised the orphaned boys.

-During his youth, Wallace attended common schools in Indiana but did not demonstrate much interest in academics.
+During his youth, Wallace attended common schools in Indiana but demonstrated little interest in academics.
 At age sixteen years, he received employment as a clerk and then struck out on his own.
 Three years later, when the Mexican-American War began, nineteen-year-old Wallace raised a company of troops for volunteer service.
 His men elected him as a second lieutenant in Company H of the 1st Indiana Volunteer Infantry, and he served near the Rio Grande River.
 Wallace saw no combat during the war.
 When the conflict ended, Wallace mustered out of volunteer service on June 14, 1847.

 On May 6, 1852, Wallace married Susan Arnold Elston, a talented writer, and musician.
 The couple produced one child during their marriage of over fifty years.